Prisma Health responds to coronavirus (COVID-19)

 Prisma Health is committed to keeping our patients, team members, visitors and community informed.
-The CDC and SC DHEC are the lead public health and environmental agencies and provide real-time updates on the progression of this disease.
+The Centers for Disease Control and Prevention (CDC) and South Carolina Department of Health and Environmental Control (SC DHEC) are the lead public health and environmental agencies and provide real-time updates on the progression of this disease.

 For the most up-to-date information and recommendations on COVID-19:

 Prisma Health announces the introduction of VESper, a unique ventilator expansion device that allows a single ventilator to support up to two patients.
 This device will increase hospital capacity to treat those needing ventilator support, including COVID-19 patients.